stainsby/dga-sync/README.md

 -rw-r--r-- 1 sam sam 139K Sep 24 11:14 wms?request=GetCapabilities
 ```

-The metadata file will ensurethat next time we check, only newer resources
+The metadata file will ensure that next time we check, only newer resources
-than we already have will be donwloaded, saving on bandwidth.
+than we already have will be downloaded, saving on bandwidth.

 ### Limiting what gets downloaded